apigee-127/volos-waterline/README.md

-volos-waterline is a Volos connector that uses Swagger and Waterline to very quickly expose a REST API on top of any Waterline adapter.
+volos-waterline is a Volos connector for wiring up Waterline.

 ## Project Badges